SmitomB/Probabilistic-Algal-Nutrient-Limitation-Modeling/README.md

 **Abstract**

-Internal phosphorus loading (IPL) can be a significant phosphorus (P) source in freshwater systems, often causing water-quality improvement delays.
-Despite its importance, IPL estimates are missing for many freshwater systems due to several large-scale measuring and modeling challenges.
-In this study, we develop a modeling framework to estimate summer anoxic sediment release rates (SRRs) for P in 5899 large lakes and reservoirs (surface area > 1.0 km²; mixing depth < maximum depth) across the contiguous US (CONUS).
-Our framework combines random forest models for bottom-water temperature (BT) and surface-water total P (TP) with a mixed-effects regression model for SRR, and it includes uncertainty propagation across these models.
-Our results indicate that mean summer SRR ranges from 1-37 mg/m²/day across CONUS lakes, with 31 % of waterbodies having SRR > 10 mg/m²/day.
-Areas of high SRR are generally associated with high predicted surface-water TP, which is particularly common in agricultural areas.
-Uncertainties in SRR predictions are largely attributable to the random forest-based inputs and predictive error in the SRR regression.
-In relatively dry summers, IPL is likely to be higher than external loading in 26 % of watersheds.
-Overall, our results reveal where IPL can be a critical factor in watershed nutrient management.
+Lake eutrophication remains a significant challenge for water-quality management across the world.
+Many management strategies focus on reducing nutrient inputs, but other environmental factors can substantially influence the yield of algal biomass for a given level of nutrients.
+While various large-scale studies have explored how different lake characteristics impact eutrophication, there remains a need to integrate these factors into a comprehensive model capable of assessing nitrogen versus phosphorus limitation.
+In this study, we refine chlorophyll-nutrient relationships across the conterminous United States by considering auxiliary variables (e.g., temperature, lake depth, nutrient enrichment) within a Bayesian hierarchical framework.
+We leverage over 4000 sampling events of 2755 different lakes from the National Lakes Assessments (2007-2022) to inform model development.
+We first consider auxiliary variables independently, exploring how they influence the intercept, slope, and critical nutrient ratio (nitrogen:phosphorus) in a regression to predict chlorophyll based on the limiting nutrient.
+Next, we integrate significant auxiliary variables into a comprehensive model for chlorophyll prediction.
+Results indicate that the critical nutrient ratio increases in relation to increased lake depth, and the slope of the nutrient-chlorophyll relationship increases with increasing temperature.
+We apply the model to map mean summer conditions across United States lakes and find that 23% and 16% of lakes are strongly limited by phosphorus and nitrogen, respectively (i.e., at > 90% probability).
+These proportions, however, vary substantially across different subregions.
+Overall, the probabilistic modeling approach and results can serve as an effective tool to inform water resources management, especially at large spatial scales.

-In this repository, we provide the data and models developed as a part of our study to predict IPL in large lakes and reservoirs across CONUS.
-Additionally, codes for nationwide IPL, BT and TP predictions along with uncertainty quantification are provided.
-The data needed to run the codes are stored in *Datafiles* folder and the codes are stored in *Codes* folder.
+In this repository, we provide the data and models developed as a part of our study.
+The data needed to run the codes are stored in *data* folder and the model codes are stored in *codes* folder.
+The details of the files in these folders are provided in the corresponding ReadMe files.

 ## Getting Started